lnlp/LMIC-node/README.md

 `doWorkCallback()` calls the `processWork()` function where the actual work is performed.
 The first `doWork` run is started in `setup()`.
 On completion `doWork` reschedules itself for the next run.

+When the node has joined and the `EV_JOINED` event is handled by the event handler, the next scheduled doWork job is cancelled and is re-scheduled for immediate execution.
+This is done to prevent that any uplink will have to wait until the current doWork interval ends. `processWork()` skips doing any work while the node is still joining.
+As a result sending the first uplink message may have to wait until the current doWork interval ends (max `DO_WORK_INTERVAL_SECONDS` seconds).
+Directly running the doWork job after a join prevents the in this case unnecessary and unwanted delay.

 ### 3.3 processWork() function

 The `processWork()` function contains user code that performs the actual work like reading sensor data and scheduling uplink messages.
+In LMIC-node `processWork()` will skip doing any work if the node is still joining for two reasons:

+1. To prevent unnecessary incrementing of the counter.
+2. Uplink messages cannot yet be sent.

 ### 3.4 processDownlink() function